-Public Consultation

-4 September 2018
+Public Consultation 30 May 2018 to 4 September 2018

 NHS Future Fit Programme led by:

 NHS Shropshire Clinical Commissioning Group and NHS Telford & Wrekin Clinical Commissioning Group

 About this consultation

 This consultation is being led by NHS Shropshire Clinical Commissioning Group (CCG) and NHS Telford & Wrekin Clinical Commissioning Group (CCG).
 We are the organisations that are responsible for buying and making decisions about healthcare services in Shropshire and Telford & Wrekin on your behalf.
 This document aims to: